alexandrehsaad/swift-motions/README.md

 let manager: MotionManager = .shared
 ```

 3. Subscribe to meters and do something with the asynchronous stream of values you receive.
-The return type from the accelerometers is `Acceleration`, the gyrometers is `RotationRate` and the magnetometers is `MagneticField`.
+The return type from the accelerometers is `Acceleration`, the gyrometers is `RotationRate` and the magnetometer is `MagneticField`.
 All three data types conform to `PlottableInThreeDimensions`.

 ```swift
 do {